nteract/hydrogen/CONTRIBUTING.md

 After pulling upstream changes, make sure to run `apm update`.

-To start hacking, run `atom --dev` from the package directory.
+To start hacking, run `atom --dev .` from the package directory.
 Cut a branch while you're working then either submit a Pull Request when done or when you want some feedback!